felixlaumon/felixlaumon.github.io/_posts/2016-01-08-kaggle-right-whale.md

 ![](https://teacheratsea.files.wordpress.com/2015/05/img_2292.jpg)

 Image quality varies quite a bit because they were possibly taken in different years with different camera equipments.
 Note that some images were overexposed and some were underexposed.
-But in general, I find it very difficult to identify the whale myself with even using the highest quality images.
+But in general, I found it very difficult to identify the whale myself with even using the highest quality images.

 Here are 4 pairs of right whales, can you guess which ones are the same and which ones are not?